-Since the early 1950s, landings of herring and sprat from the pelagic fisheries have dominated the total landings of fish from the Baltic Sea (Figures 4 and 5) which peaked at more than 1.2 million tonnes in the mid-1970s.
+Since the early 1950s, landings of herring and sprat from the pelagic fisheries have dominated the total landings of fish from the Baltic Sea (figures 3 and 4), which peaked at more than 1.2 million tonnes in the mid-1970s.
 A decrease in sprat abundance, followed by a decline in cod in the late 1980s, led to a marked decline in total landings.
 Pelagic landings increased in the early and mid-1990s, reflecting an increase in sprat abundance during this period.
-Since 2003, total Baltic Sea landings have remained fairly stable (Figure 6).
+Since 2003, total Baltic Sea landings have remained fairly stable (Figure 5).

-Recreational catches are included in ICES assessments of the western Baltic cod and the Baltic salmon stocks.
-Estimated annual recreational catch of western cod has been relatively stable at around 2500 tonnes (only German data available), while estimated annual recreational catches of salmon have been more variable.
-There may also be significant recreational catches of sea trout, but these have yet to be quantitatively evaluated or included in the stock assessment.
-Recreational fishery surveys have been conducted in the Baltic; however, only few data for other species are available and these have not been used in assessments for the whole Baltic Sea.
+Recreational catches are included in ICES assessments of the western Baltic cod and the Baltic salmon and sea trout stocks.
+The estimated annual recreational catch of western cod has been relatively stable at around 2500 tonnes but decreased to below 1000 tonnes in 2021.
+Estimated annual recreational catches of salmon have been more variable, and sea trout catches have been increasing in recent years.
+National recreational fishery surveys have been conducted in the Baltic;

+however, availability of time-series data is incomplete. and only few data for other species are available.
+Therefore, the regular inclusion of recreational data in assessments for the whole Baltic Sea remains an issue.